Bored Ape: Post-launch

 After Bored Ape NFTs became popular, Yuga Labs hired artists, social media managers, Discord community managers, and a CFO.
 In response to the popularity surrounding Bored Ape, Aronow stated that BAYC was aiming to be a "Web3 lifestyle company."
 The company released secondary assets like Bored Ape Kennel Club, Mutant Serum, and Mutant Ape Yacht Club, which has increased BAYC's worth, brought more users into the ecosystem and rewarded previous holders and investors.

 On March 11, 2022, it was announced that Yuga Labs acquired all of the CryptoPunks and Meebits intellectual property for an undisclosed sum.
 Yuga Labs stated they were granting complete commercial rights to CryptoPunks owners.

 On March 16, 2022, ApeCoin DAO launched its own token separate from Yuga Labs known as "ApeCoin" ($APE), which was used to build tokenomics for their products.
-The token smart contract has been audited by Certik and softstack (formerly Chainsulting).
+The token smart contract has been audited by CertiK and softstack (formerly Chainsulting).

 On April 25, 2022, the official Instagram account of the company was hacked and a phishing link was posted on it.
 As a result, four Bored Ape NFTs, along with ten more from related collections by Yuga Labs, were stolen with a total estimated worth of approximately $3 million. $1 million worth of funds were transferred into the hacker's account.

 On April 30, 2022, Yuga Labs launched its metaverse Otherside, as a collaboration with Animoca Brands.
 Bored Ape NFTs feature in the music video for Eminem and Snoop Dogg's song "From the D 2 the LBC".

 In December 2022, Activision Blizzard COO Daniel Alegre succeeded Nicole Muniz as CEO of Yuga Labs in an effort to shift the company toward metaverse gaming projects.
 In January 2023, Yuga Labs launched an endless runner video game called Dookey Dash for holders of the BAYC NFTs.
 Getting the highest score granted the player a "golden key" NFT, which Twitch streamer Mongraal won and subsequently sold to Adam Weitsman for $1.6 million.

+Valuation history

+Bored Apes reached a peak floor price of 128 Etherium in May 2022, equivalent to about $354,000 USD at the time.
+The most expensive Bored Ape ever sold was in an auction by Sotheby's in September 2021 for over $24 million.
+By May 2024, their floor price had declined to 13.395 Etherium, or around $40,000 in 2024 USD, an approximately 90% loss in value.
+Two Bored Ape NFTs purchased by Justin Bieber in 2021 for the equivalent of $1.3 million and by Eminem in 2022 for the equivalent of $460,000, had their highest bids in early 2026 of around $2,800, representing an almost total wipeout of value.